 You can pay your balance due to the IRS via Direct Debit or Electronic Funds Withdrawal by authorizing the IRS to debit the amount you owe from your bank account.
-In order to allow the IRS to debit your account, you will need to provide your bank account number and routing number.
+To allow the IRS to debit your account, you will need to provide your bank account number and routing number.
 This information can be found on one of your checks.

-Carefully enter your information, because if your banking information is as little as one character off the IRS will not be able to debit your account.
-Also, make sure you have enough funds in your account to cover the payment.
+Carefully enter your account information.
+If your information is entered incorrectly, the IRS will not be able to debit your account.
+Also, the IRS typically debits the account within 24-48 business hours and only tries once to debit the account so make sure you have enough funds in your account to cover the payment.

-To cancel a payment contact IRS E-File Payment Services at 1-888-353-4537 at least 2 business days before the payment date.
-This option is only available if you
+To cancel a payment contact, IRS E-File Payment Services at 1-888-353-4537 at least two business days before the payment date.
+This option is only available if you e-file Form 2290

-The IRS accepts payments via EFTPS.
-To complete your payment using this method you will be directed to http://www.eftps.gov or you can call 1-800-555-4477 to create a free account.
+The IRS accepts Form 2290 tax payments via EFTPS.
+To complete your payment using this method you will be directed to http://www.eftps.gov, or you can call 1-800-555-4477 to create a free account.
 It may take up to 10 business days to create the account.
 You will be responsible for scheduling your EFTPS payment.

 Schedule your payment at least by 8 PM the day before the deadline to give the IRS enough time to collect the funds by the deadline.
 The IRS will debit the funds from the bank account information that you provide.